 - Whether you’re using YouTube to share your video or not, you can upload the video to YouTube for automatic captions.
 (You don’t have to publish the video to get automatic captions.)
 After YouTube has done the automatic captioning, edit them to make sure they’re correct.

 - When you’re editing the text, slow down the audio.
-Most media players have a playback speed option you can use to reduce the speed.

 For more information on creating caption files, check out How to create an SRT file.